 Is Sleepy Time Tea an Effective Sleep Aid?

 Many tea enthusiasts believe that bedtime and sleepy time teas can aid in helping people fall asleep and stay asleep.
 However, there simply isn’t enough research to truly back it up.
+The question on all our minds: does sleepytime tea work?

 Sure, many studies have shown that ingredients such as chamomile, lavender and valerian root can promote the feeling of being tired.
 But, it seems as if the effects are more closely linked to calming an individual enough to sleep, not making them fall asleep.

 Chamomile sleep time teas and other variations look promising, but it is worth noting that some Sleepytime tea side effects can be troublesome to some, such as having an energizing effect instead of relaxing effect.
+This can be frustrating when all you want is a good eight hours of sleep.

 Are these teas affect sleep-aids?
 That is unclear.
 They can and do promote relaxation, so you can enjoy a cup of warm, calming, caffeine-free tea prior to sleeping.
+If you want to pick up a reliable bedtime tea we have listed a few of our favorites.

 What is your favorite sleepy time tea?